-Winter is coming!
+Winter is here!
 Temperatures are steadily dropping, and soon gloves will be a must.
 Unfortunately, smartphones and gloves don’t always play nice.
 While some modern phones have “glove modes”, the experience tends to be less than ideal.
 The best option, of course, is to simply get a pair of touchscreen gloves.

-Whether you are shopping for yourself, or looking for a great holiday gift — touchscreen gloves come in a variety of sizes, shapes, styles, and thicknesses.
+Touchscreen gloves come in a variety of sizes, shapes, styles, and thicknesses.
 However, with so many options available, it’s kind of hard to decide which ones to get at times.
 That’s why we have compiled a list of what we feel are some of the very best touchscreen gloves currently available on the market that will work with your smartphone and keep you warm at the same time.

 Let’s get started.

 The best mix of warm and functional: Moshi Digits

 When it comes to touchscreen gloves, you often have to pick between staying warm and actually having decent touchscreen sensitivity.
 Moshi Digits provide the best of both worlds.
 The Moshi Digits work well in all but the most extreme colder climates, thanks to a special conductive fiber that enables accurate touch response, paired with a microfleece inner lining for extra comfort and warmth.
 The gloves also feature a raised pattern on the palms and fingers that make them extra grippy.
 This is important as many gloves actually make handling a phone with one hand nearly impossible due to fear of slippage.

 Moshi gloves will set you back just $30.
 One downside?
 Due to high demand, Moshi is currently out of all but the small size of the glove, so if you have bigger hands — you’ll need to pick another option.

 The Swiss Army knife of gloves: 180s Unisex Torch LED Glove